 Harena Now is my response to the environmental sand crisis.

-It is, as yet, a lesser known environmental disaster waiting to happen – except to those whose lives it is already detrimentally impacting.
+It is, as yet, a lesser known environmental problem – except to those whose lives it is already detrimentally impacting.

-I will be focussing on creating work using the cyanotype process and sand.
+I will be focussing on creating work using the cyanotype process, non-fixed lumen printing, and sand.

 My aim is to spark conversations about how humans use nature to satisfy our own desires, and in this case, how the greed to supply sand for the booming construction industry is not only impacting on natural cycles but those caught up in the sidelines.

 Having stumbled across this environmental issue in the summer of 2017 I feel a strong connection to it, perhaps due to my coastal location, and feel bound to help raise awareness.

 Landings: Searching for Meaning exhibition.

 As part of my Harena Now work-in-progress, the gallery below shows images for the inaugural Landings: Searching for Meaning international exhibition via Falmouth University that took place in August 2017.